raphaeltraviss/CS193P-2015/README.md

-# NegaCalc
+# NegaCalc: CS193P Graphic Calculator Solution
-This is my solution for the graphing calculator demo in CS193P.
+This is my solution for the graphing calculator assignment in CS193P.

 ## What is included?